iaceene/Born2be_Root/README.md

 - **Aptitude**: Offers a visual interface in addition to the command line.
 Aptitude can automatically resolve package conflicts, while `apt` typically requires manual intervention.

 ---

+# What is AppArmor?

+AppArmor ("Application Armor") is a Linux kernel security module that enables system administrators to restrict a program's capabilities using profiles.
+These profiles define what the program can do (e.g., network access, file permissions).
+AppArmor provides **Mandatory Access Control (MAC)**, supplementing traditional Unix **Discretionary Access Control (DAC)**.

+---
 # User Management

 - **Creating a User**: